Presentation

 Registration and abstract submission

-Interrested candidates need to apply with an abstract for their talk or poster by performing a pre-registration on the IESC platform https://iesc-inscriptions.fr.
+Interrested candidates need to apply by performing a pre-registration on the IESC platform https://iesc-inscriptions.fr.
 Scroll down until finding "17/11/2025 - 21/11/2025 Topology and Disorder in Wave Physics - 2025", and click on "bonhomme".

 Registration fees and housing will be entirely covered by our sponsors.